 Even a minor ceiling leak can lead to extensive damage.
 Your best course of action after stopping the leak is to contact a professional plumber and the water damage remediation experts at your local Rainbow Restoration.

 Our team of IICRC-certified service professionals have the knowledge and tools to restore your home, mitigating and remediating damage from any ceiling leak.
 Don’t wait and allow water damage to spread throughout your home.
-Call (855) 724-6269 or request an appointment online to get started now.
+Call (855) 724-6269 for emergency service or request an appointment online to get started now.